iiwoii/IIWOII/README.md

 ##
 Hi there 👋 My name is Katarina Prozorova, I am a founder of IIWOII project.
-Nice to meet you. https://www.linkedin.com/in/katarina-prozorova-md-mba-13204691/
+Nice to meet you  https://www.linkedin.com/in/katarina-prozorova-md-mba-13204691/

 Happy to share here some thoughts and ideas in code

 <!--